civiccc/twigg/README.md

 # `twigg app` (web app)

 The web app shows the same information as `twigg stats`.
-To run it, copy `config.yml.example` to `config.yml` and set `repositories_directory` to the directory that contains all the repositories you want to analyze.
+To run it, copy `twiggrc.yml.example` to `~/.twiggrc` and set `repositories_directory` to the directory that contains all the repositories you want to analyze.

 Usage:

-    twigg app
+    twigg app # assumes `~/.twiggrc` at default location TWIGGRC=config.yml twigg app # custom location for configuration file

 # Development